William Dewitt: American Revolution

-September 1781, General Francis Marion, also known as the Swamp Fox was Captain Dewitt's superior officer.
-By September 17, 1781, Governor John Rutledge wrote to General Marion, informing him that Colonel Lemuel Benton's regiment was part of his brigade.
+On September 17, 1781, Governor John Rutledge wrote to General Marion.
 Rutledge allowed General Marion to hold special elections.
 William Dewitt was elected to the House of Representatives for Saint David's.
 William Dewitt, and William Pegues, were two of six representatives elected for Saint David's and took their seats in the House on January 18, 1882.
 The location was Jacksonborough South Carolina.

 Road to Constitution

-In 1883 William Dewitt was re-elected to the Assembly but 2 months later Dewitt was elected Sheriff and he vacated his seat in the Assembly.
-The American Revolution ended on September 3, 1783.
+In 1783 William Dewitt was re-elected to the Assembly but vacated the seat to serve as Sheriff.
 On November 30, 1784, Captain William Dewitt was elected Senator of South Carolina.
 By March 21, 1785, he was also elected Justice for Darlington County, he was also still a Senator.
-On August 13, 1785, Saint Davids society (Academy) the prominent institution of education and philanthropy continued to flourish.
+On August 13, 1785, Saint David’s Society (Academy) the prominent institution of education and philanthropy continued to flourish.
 William Dewitt was the vice-president.
 By 1788, he resigned his participation in the Saint David's (society) Academy.
-He attended the South Carolina ratifying convention in Charleston.

-Congress of the Confederation was established between 1781 and 1789.
-Many different members were from South Carolina.
-The newly formed government was trying to establish a uniform government.
-A constitutional convention was held in Philadelphia but many states did not want to give up their rights as independent government bodies.
-Each state held a special ratifying convention.
-Delegates from each state had to ratify the new document.
-William Dewitt was one of the delegates from South Carolina.